A designer’s culinary work space, built to satisfy artistic aspirations as well as the needs of an active cook.

 White-painted perimeter cabinets have marble counters and include furniture details such as the plinth-style bases (instead of toe-kicks).
 Corner chest-on-chest cabinets seem especially refined.
 Just look at how those mirrored doors help reflect the light and provide a glimpse into the breakfast room!

-The richness of the cabinetry comes from panels of burled walnut veneer banded by mahogany.
+The richness of the island cabinetry comes from panels of burled walnut veneer banded by mahogany.
 Rather than being anchored into the reclaimed wood floor, it sits on fluted legs connected by half-moon stretchers.

 This antique George III mahogany cabinet is a prototype for the cabinet style.